fxb6476/uNetworks/README.md

 Toolkit for creating and training neural networks.
 Built entirely out of standard C libraries.
 Aimed at bringing machine learning to edge devices.

 ### Currently we support the following network architectures:
-> (Fully Connected) - Artificial Neural Networks
+> ANN -(Fully Connected) Artificial Neural Networks

-> Fully Connected Neural Networks
+> RNN - Recurrent Neural Networks

-> Convolutional Layering - Can be used to create CNN's
+> CNN - Convolutional Neural Networks.
+You can also use the library to just add Conv Layers to other networks.

 To build this program for now do: